WGLab/doc-ANNOVAR/user-guide/download.md

 ## ANNOVAR main package

+Please join the ANNOVAR mailing list at google groups [here](https://groups.google.com/forum/#!forum/annovar) to receive announcements on software updates.

-The latest version of ANNOVAR can be downloaded [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php) (registration required).
+The latest version of ANNOVAR (2015Mar22) can be downloaded [here](http://www.openbioinformatics.org/annovar/annovar_download_form.php) (registration required).

 ANNOVAR is written in Perl and can be run as a standalone application on diverse hardware systems where standard Perl modules are installed.